awsdocs/amazon-rds-user-guide/doc_source/Concepts.RegionsAndAvailabilityZones.md

    For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

 **Important**
-Currently, Local Zones are only available in the US West \(Oregon\) Region\.
-In this AWS Region, the Los Angeles AWS Local Zone is available\.
+Currently, the only AWS Local Zone where Amazon RDS is available is Los Angeles in the US West \(Oregon\) Region\.